-Regulating refers to the FCA’s role in supervising the work of some 55,000 financial firms through regular assessment and monitoring, and responding to any behaviour that may ‘threaten the integrity of the industry’.
+Regulating refers to the FCA’s role in supervising the work of some 58,000 financial firms through regular assessment and monitoring and responding to any behaviour that may threaten the integrity of the industry.

-Protecting concerns the FCA’s involvement with firms from a consumer perspective, ensuring that they stick to rules and regulations and that customers do not get treated unfairly or fall victim to scams.
-Financial firms are required to take measures to protect themselves against fraud and money laundering.
+Protecting concerns the FCA’s involvement with firms from a consumer perspective, ensuring that they adhere to its rules and regulations and that customers are not treated unfairly.
+Firms are required to take measures to protect themselves against financial crime, including fraud and money laundering.

 Championing refers to the FCA’s understanding of what will provide a better outcome for customers.
 The FCA believes that well-trained staff, unbiased, appropriate advice and a healthy level of competition within the industry are what the consumer needs.

-Enforcement is where the FCA looks to reduce financial crime and to take action when firms act unethically or disregard consumer interests.
+Enforcement involves the FCA looking to take action against financial crime or against firms that act unethically or disregard consumer interests.
 The FCA has wide-ranging powers in how it can use enforcement, from withdrawing a firm’s authorisation and administering fines, to applying for court injunctions or bringing criminal prosecutions against firms or individuals.

 Tools and Powers